 After that, you will be asked our questions about addiction and substance abuse.
 Some of these include:

 By better understanding your history of treatment, our care staff will be better equipped to help you in recovery.
 For that reason, our phone screening includes questions like:

 At this point, you will also be asked if you need help getting to our facility.
-If you are reasonably close to St. Cloud, Florida, we may be able to provide you with transportation, although this is handled on a case-by-case basis.

 Finally, you’ll be asked to provide your insurance information, including your provider and member ID number.
 We will use this information to provide treatment at the lowest possible cost to you.

 The decision to call about treatment is a big one, and we want to commend you for even considering it.
 If you have a problem with substance abuse, mental illness, or both, then now the best time to reach out for help is right now.
 It’s easy to come up with reasons not to get help, but if you’re exploring treatment options, that’s a big sign that now is the time to start recovery.